Seattle · Washington

 The Artist

 Early on, someone told me I'd be better off trying to put lipstick on a pig than waste my time editing color photographs.
-That I should just do black and white and call it a day.
+That I should stick to black and white and leave color to people who could actually see it.

 I bought the domain LipstickOnAPig.com that same week.